-The Attorney-General.
+The Attorney-General

-- 64. (1) The President shall appoint a person who is qualified to be appointed as a judge of the Supreme Court to be Attorney-General for Bangladesh. - (2) The Attorney-General shall perform such duties as may be assigned to him by the President. - (3) In the performance of his duties, the Attorney-General shall have the right of audience in all courts of Bangladesh. - (4) The Attorney-General shall hold office during the pleasure of the President, and shall receive such remuneration as the President may determine.
+- (2) The Attorney-General shall perform such duties as may be assigned to him by the President. - (3) In the performance of his duties, the Attorney-General shall have the right of audience in all courts of Bangladesh. - (4) The Attorney-General shall hold office during the pleasure of the President, and shall receive such remuneration as the President may determine.